 January 1, 2014 | 61

 You’ll already know what voles are.
 They’re blunt-nosed, comparatively short-tailed rodents with chunky bodies and rounded ears that are mostly concealed by fur.
 They often have open-rooted (or near open-rooted) teeth and perform well as grass-eaters (as you know, the silica crystals embedded in grass blades make them nasty, abrasive things to eat on a regular basis).
 There are a lot of voles: about 155 living species included within about 20 genera, the taxonomy, biogeography and phylogeny of which is hugely complex.
-There are several different ways of classifying voles: some authors put them together in a group (a ‘family’), along with lemmings and muskrats, termed Arvicolidae whereas others group them together with hamsters and some other muroid rodent groups within Cricetidae.
+There are several different ways of classifying voles.
+Some authors put them together in a group (a ‘family’), along with lemmings and muskrats, termed Arvicolidae.
+Others group them together with hamsters and some other muroid rodent groups within Cricetidae.
 [Adjacent image by Soebe.]

 Here in the UK we generally have three voles, though things are made more complicated by the fact that there are several island endemics that have usually been regarded as distinct subspecies (and sometimes as distinct species).
 Anyway, the three are the Bank vole Myodes glareolus* (also known as the Red vole, Wood vole and Red-backed vole), Water vole Arvicola amphibius and Field vole Microtus agrestis (also known as the Short-tailed field vole, Short-tailed vole and, confusingly, as Field mouse or Meadow mouse).
 We also have the Orkney or Guernsey vole M. arvalis, though there are suspicions that this species was introduced to the UK from the Iberian Peninsula some time within the last 5000 years.
 Actually, though, the fact that the British Bank vole record only goes back to Roman times means that doubts have occasionally been cast about its presence as a native too (Flowerdew 1993).
 [Bank vole image below by Photopippo.]